zeyneptutar/ruby_challenge/README.md

 # ruby_challenge
-A Sample UI Application For Manage Contacts with Ruby On Rails Used [Rabl](https://github.com/nesquena/rabl) for creating Api Service
+A Sample UI Application For Manage Contacts with Ruby On Rails and Used [Rabl](https://github.com/nesquena/rabl) for creating Api Service

 Access from,